PabMartinez/Api-docs/docs/source/api/v1/booking/index.rst

 =====================
-Shipping
+Booking
 =====================

-Box Shipping
+Box Booking
 ----------------

 Request for Box shipment, it receives the data of the shipment and returns the shipmentCode, bookingCode and trackingCode.

 **Example request**:

-.. http:post:: /v1/shipping/boxes
+.. http:post:: /v1/Booking/boxes

 .. tabs::